dotPY-hax/corporate-password-generator/README.md

 # corporate-password-generator
-generates corporate passwords for CTFs and more
+generates corporate passwords for CTFs and more when rockyou fails.

+usage:
+<code> python corporate_passwords.py</code>